SDPhoton/DBMS-Project/README.md

-# This is DBMS project that manages Artists creating built in Django Framework and used mysql in backend.
+# This is DBMS project that manages Artists creations built in Django Framework and used mysql in backend.